 Over the last couple of years on at least five occasions, something weird and wonderful has happened to me that I can not explain except that it is a series of the most incredible coincidences I have ever experienced.
 I am writing this up in the hopes that a reader will be able to point out what I am missing in understanding it.

 Here goes: I grew up gambling and playing games.
 My family always played games, Monopoly, card games, rummy, etc. So, I started as a child.
 I also grew up on the west side of Chicago which was to put it nicely, a joe-six-pack neighborhood.
 I was pitching pennies with my friends from the time I was 10 years old.
-I saw this as just another form of game playing only if you won you got paid.
+I saw this as just another form of game playing only if you won you got to keep the money.
 As I grew up I played cards, dice, shot pool and bowled for money, regularly.

 If you are unfamiliar with the Nobu Restaurants, here is a brief introduction from Wikipedia: “Nobuyuki “Nobu” Matsuhisa … is a Japanese celebrity chef and restaurateur known for his fusion cuisine blending traditional Japanese dishes with Peruvian ingredients.
 His signature dish is black cod in miso.
 He has restaurants bearing his name in several countries.